Life Notes from the Lab — Writing Guide

 It is not:

 - Motivational.
-Do not write to hype the reader.
-Write to help them see.
+Do not hype the reader.
+Help them see.

 - Casual to the point of losing weight.
 Conversational, yes.
 Breezy, no.